frederic-perez/AmE-dictionary/data/dictionary.md

 __warmonger__ _n_ A person who advocates war or warlike policies. _Syn_ militarist
 __warmongering__ _n_
 __warrant<sup>1</sup>__ _n_ :two: If you watch cop shows, you know that a warrant is something police need to get into your house — a permission slip from a judge.
 It’s a noun!
 It’s a verb!
 It’s a word that warrants our attention!
 As a noun, it’s the piece of paper they show you through the keyhole during an investigation.
 It’s also a reason for doing something, or a promise (think of the warranty on your new car, the promise that it’ll work for a certain amount of time).
-__warrant<sup>2</sup>__ _v_ :six: As a verb, it means to make something seem reasonable or necessary, such when the ticking suitcase warrants bringing in the bomb squad, or when the teenager’s sneaking in late again warrants a stricter curfew. _The situation warranted it._
+__warrant<sup>2</sup>__ _v_ :seven: As a verb, it means to make something seem reasonable or necessary, such when the ticking suitcase warrants bringing in the bomb squad, or when the teenager’s sneaking in late again warrants a stricter curfew. _The situation warranted it._
 __warren__ _n_ :two::hammer: _A warren of hares._ _It was like a rabbit warren._
 __Warsaw__ _n_ :mega:
+__wartime__ _n_ :pencil2:
 __wary__ _adj_ :two::hammer: _He is wary of the situation._
 __wasabi__ _n_
 __wash out__ _phr v_ To wash the inside of something.